 - a) The City of Napa provides water supply on a contractual basis within the CVWD service area through 2022.
 CVWD's water distribution system has been improved to the City of Napa's standards in recent years.
-The City of Napa's sources of water supply are sufficient to continue to provide service to CVWD's service area and other areas served by the City of Napa. - b) The water supply contract anticipated that certain areas would be served by CVWD that are not currently within the District's sphere.
-The intended service area is depicted on the map attached to the water supply contract.
-Based on recent water demands, there is sufficient water supply available to serve all properties located within the water supply contract, including existing and anticipated development. - c) The Buhman Avenue Study Area has a present need for water service.
+The City of Napa's sources of water supply are sufficient to continue to provide service to CVWD's service area and other areas served by the City of Napa. - b) The Water Supply Contract anticipated that certain areas outside CVWD's sphere would be served by the District.
+The intended service area is depicted on the map attached to the Water Supply Contract.
+Based on recent water demands, there is sufficient water supply available to serve all properties located within the Water Supply Contract, including existing and anticipated development. - c) The Buhman Avenue Study Area has a present need for water service.
 Adding all or portions of the Buhman Avenue Study Area to CVWD's sphere would allow for annexations and future connections to the District's public water distribution system.
-Connecting to the water system would likely require a looped water supply system that would enhance system reliability as well as provide the ability to improve and maintain water quality in the southern portion of the service area. - d) The Carneros Resort and Spa, Carneros Cottages, and Carneros Homes have a present need for water service.
-Adding these properties to CVWD's sphere may not be feasible based on ambiguity regarding the Commission's adopted policies.
-However, CVWD could provide public water service to these properties that are located outside CVWD's jurisdictional boundary and sphere in the future pursuant to G.C.
+Connecting to the water system would likely require a looped water supply system that would enhance system reliability as well as provide the ability to improve and maintain water quality in the southern portion of the service area. - d) The portion of the Old Sonoma Road Study Area comprising the Carneros Resort and Spa, Carneros Cottages, and Carneros Homes has a present need for water service.
+Adding these properties to CVWD's sphere may not be feasible based on the Commission's adopted policies due to the designation of the land as agricultural.
+Any extension of water service under G.C.
+Section 56133.5 would need to be authorized by the Commission as a separate action in response to a formal request-from a water provider in accordance with G.C.
 Section 56133.5.
-The extension of water service to these properties would support existing uses in a manner that would not result in either (1) adverse impacts on open space or agricultural lands or (2) growth inducing impacts.
-The extension of water service under G.C.
-Section 56133.5 would need to be authorized by the Commission.
-This process would require CVWD and the City of Napa to amend the water supply contract to allow the District to provide water service to commercial properties and amend the contract service area map to include the area to be served.